Bourdain/CaixaMagica.MunichRE.Quotes/README.md

 # CaixaMagica.MunichRE.Quotes

+You will need to set the Web project as the Startup Project because I have set standard Visual Studio files in the GitIgnore file, this means that the startup project preference is also ignored.

 • Write a REST API to create, read, update and delete people and quotes.
 Include an endpoint to return a random quote of the day and who said it.